western-greece-developers/meetup/meetups/4/README.md

 - Introduction to Golang
 - Golang workshop.
 From Ruby gems to Go apps.
 - Cloudfoundry for developers (might do a "Cloudfoundry for admins" at some point)
+- HTTP request lifecycle, from user to the server and back (Marios)
+- Interview walkthrough.
+Prepare for the precooked interviews out there.
+- Android introduction (Theodoros Dakouris - zarkopafilis).